dynamsoft-docs/capture-vision-docs-server/programming/dotnet/release-notes/dotnet-3.md

 - [`MaxParallelTasks`]({{ site.dcvb_parameters_reference }}capture-vision-template/max-parallel-tasks.html) now controls the total number of concurrent Work threads in the CVR thread pool.
 For DBR tasks, each Localization Work and Decoding Work occupies one thread slot.
 DLR and DDN tasks continue to occupy one thread per task.

 - [`SetDeviceFriendlyName()`]({{ site.dcvb_dotnet_api }}license/license-manager.html#setdevicefriendlyname) now enforces parameter constraints: maximum 64 characters, allowed characters are letters (a-z, A-Z), digits (0-9), hyphen (-), underscore (_), and period (.), and must start and end with a letter or digit.
 Returns [`EC_PARAMETER_VALUE_INVALID`]({{ site.dcvb_dotnet_api }}core/enum-error-code.html) if constraints are not met.

+- Removed the VC++ Redistributable runtime dependency for the native C DLL on Windows (runtime linkage changed from MD to MT).

 ### Improved